geseib/vpcintro/website/content/Lab3-Applications/80-PrivateHostedZone/80-Create PHZ.md

     - **Name**: **global**. it will complete as global.awslab.internal.
     - **Type**: leave as **A - IPv4 address**
     - **Alias**: select **Yes**
-    - **Alias Target**: Either past in the DNS name for the Network Load Balancer or select it from the dropdown list.
+    - **Alias Target**: Either paste in the DNS name for the Network Load Balancer or select it from the dropdown list.
     - **Routing Policy**: leave as **Simple** _other option would make sense if we were deploying another NLB in either in this region or another region and we wanted to split the load or have failover between them_
     - Click the **Create** button in the bottom right.